This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 Deductible

-- Medical procedures and surgeries,
+- Medical consultations, examinations & procedures

 Make sure to read your policy to make sure you understand what is and isn’t covered.